1NainConnu34/Trading-bot-dydx/README.md

 # Trading-bot-dydx
-A trading bot that work with the dydx API
+A trading bot that works with the dydx API

 1. To use this bot you need to have a wallet that is compatible with dydx like [Metamask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=fr "Metamask")